 From previous analysis of secure messaging vendor data (APHN 2020e), we are aware that most General Practices and Specialists have the HealthLink Secure Messaging System, however only 27% of General Practice and 50% of Specialists use this platform to send information out.
 Of the survey respondents from General Practice, 43% reported that they do not send anything via Secure Messaging, and 10% were unaware that their practice had access to the HealthLink platform.
-Another survey around uptake of secure messaging by healthcare providers will be conducted in 2023 to assess the current state.

 While secure messaging overall has increased, certain components such as eRequesting, a process that transfers requests from general practice clinical information systems directly to the pathology or diagnostic imaging provider via secure electronic communication, need more attention.
-In September 2022, 43.3% of general practices had eRequesting for Clinpath and or Australian Clinical Labs enabled (APHN 2022j).
-Similarly, in 2022 the number of cross views of data in the My Health Record (MyHR) has increased substantially (approximately 150%) since 2020/2022 (APHN 2022k).
+In September 2022, 43.3% of general practices had eRequesting for Clinpath and or Australian Clinical Labs enabled (APHN 2022g).
+Similarly, in 2022 the number of cross views of data in the My Health Record (MyHR) has increased substantially (approximately 150%) since 2020/2022 (APHN 2022h).